Storm in the stratosphere: how the cloud will be reshuffled

 This isn't exactly a new idea—Heroku launched in 2007, and AWS Lambda in 2014.
 Kubernetes has been this interesting trend in the last few years on what I think is still essentially an inevitable march towards a fully “serverless” world, whatever that means to you.

 I wonder if a weird corollary of this is… maybe it's actually really good for the planet?
 The computers sitting in the cloud are ridiculously underutilized—my guesstimate of average CPU utilization is that it's maybe 10%?
 If I had a Ph.
 D. in bin packing, I'd go looking for a job at some serverless infrastructure provider right now.

-One way to tell the story in 2030 looking backwards is that the cloud vendors needed software running on top of it, so they had to build it themselves first, in order to drive cloud adoption.
+One way to tell the story in 2030 looking backwards is that the cloud vendors needed software running on top of it, so they had to provide that themselves first, in order to drive cloud adoption.
+Luckily they already had a bunch of internal stuff they could ship!
 But eventually the market matured, and they could focus on the place in the stack where they had the strongest advantage.

 - The cloud market will grow to $1T/year in revenue.
 Ok, that's almost entirely noncontroversial.

 - Most engineers will never interact directly with cloud vendors, but through services on top of those.

 - The database market (OLAP, OLTP, you name it) will be dominated by vendors running on top of cloud vendors, where the underlying layer is completely abstract.

 - We will have some amazing new runtimes, finally figuring out the developer experience problems that are currently holding serverless solutions back.

 - We will see a lot of partnerships between startups and cloud vendors, where a cloud vendor may concede an area and try to be a preferred partner with a startup instead.